Worried sick? How stress impacts your immune system

 1. Eat a healthy diet

 A varied, healthy diet full of micronutrients is essential for maintaining a healthy immune system.
 Research has shown that better-nourished people are better equipped to have healthy immune systems.
 Eat foods rich in nutrients like vitamins C and D and zinc which have been singled out as important for immunity.
-There’s also plenty of plant foods that help mood, anxiety and even depression.
+There’s also plenty of plant foods that help mood, anxiety and even depression with new research linking eating more fruit, nuts and legumes and reducing sugary drinks to lower anxiety levels amongst older Australians.

 2. Exercise

 Getting active can help protect your immune system.
-Exercise doesn’t need to be intense to help manage stress – moderate intensity exercise will do the trick (think a walk, jog or spin on the bike).
+Exercise doesn’t need to be intense to help manage stress – moderate intensity exercise will do the trick (think a walk, jog or spin on the bike).3.
+Touch

 Emotions have a big impact on our bodies, so it makes sense that the more connected and supported we feel, the less stressed we are.
-While we still need to stay safe and socially distant, if you live with people you can safely give a good hug to then go for it!
-Science shows hugs can help combat stress.
+Science shows the power of a good hug in helping to combat stress.

 This is because physical touch: